Gravastars on the brane with a timelike extra dimension: Boundary and matching conditions

 To ensure a smooth and physically consistent gravastar configuration, it is necessary to match the metric functions at the boundaries of the shell.
 In particular, continuity of the temporal metric component $g_{tt}$ and its radial derivative $\frac{d g_{tt}}{d r}$ at the exterior boundary $r = R_2$ allows us to determine the constants of the model.
 This yields the conditions

 Similarly, the radial metric component $g_{rr}$ has been matched with the interior metric at $r = R_1$ and with the exterior metric at $r = R_2$, ensuring a smooth interpolation of the geometry across the shell.
 These matching conditions guarantee that the shell acts as a proper junction between the interior and exterior spacetimes while maintaining geodesic completeness and regularity of the metric.

-Using the chosen model parameters, $M = 3.35 M_{\odot}$, $R_1 = 10 km$, and $R_2 = 10.3 km$, we solve the above matching conditions to determine the remaining constants of the system.
-The resulting values are:
+For each gravastar configuration, the matching conditions are solved using the corresponding values of the model parameters listed in Table~I together with the fixed parameters $Q = 0.138221\,\mathrm{km}^{2}$ and $\rho_0 = 5.0 \times 10^{-9}\,\mathrm{km}^{-6}$.